 Professor | Associate Dean for Faculty & Research

-Peter Karayiannis is Associate Dean for Faculty & Research, Co-Chair of the Department of Basic & Clinical Sciences and Professor of Microbiology/Molecular Virology at the University of Nicosia Medical School.
+Peter Karayiannis is the Associate Dean for Faculty & Research, Co-Chair of the Department of Basic & Clinical Sciences and Professor of Microbiology/Molecular Virology at the University of Nicosia Medical School.

 Professor Karayiannis holds a BSc Degree in Microbiology obtained at Liverpool University and a PhD in Medical Microbiology (Chlamydiology) from the same University.